vhouchouas/slack-agenda-app/README.md

 Technical notes for  for developers
 ===================================
-This app is architecture as follows:
+This app is architectured as follows:

 ```
                           ┌───────────────────┐